Transitime/core/BUILD.md

 2. transitimeApi
 3. transitimeWebapp

-The project can be built from the root "core" directory by running "mvn install -skipTests".
+The project can be built from the root "core" directory by running "mvn install -DskipTests".